hackclub/hackpad/hackpads/Min1Mal 1.0/README.md

 ## Inspiration

-I wanted to uild a minimalist numpad that gave me back the keys I lost when going to a 75 percent keyboard.
+I wanted to build a minimalist numpad that gave me back the keys I lost when going to a 75 percent keyboard.

 ## Challenges